OUTA to fight for rational energy plan

 The extension of the IRP planning horizon from twenty to thirty five years has also create a scenario to slip a long term nuclear possibility into the mix, and then to fast track this into the immediate future.

-“OUTA is assessing a possible judicial challenge of the IRP and IEP base case methodology, assumptions and rationality, to halt the Department’s flawed process which could have extremely expensive and adverse decisions for South Africa,” says Wayne Duvenage, OUTA’s chairperson.
+“OUTA is assessing a possible judicial challenge of the IRP and Integrated Energy Plan (IEP) base case methodology, assumptions and rationality, to halt the Department’s flawed process which could have extremely expensive and adverse decisions for South Africa,” says Wayne Duvenage, OUTA’s chairperson.